CSIRO-enviro-informatics/drupal-8-installer/README.md

 Before installing this Module, or any other required modules, make sure you have the following installed (terminal commands included):

+Note: For a more in depth install guide, refer to and follow this article https://websiteforstudents.com/install-drupal-cms-ubuntu-17-04-17-10/

 - Apache 2:
   - "sudo apt-get install apache2"
 - MySQL Server and Client:
   - "sudo apt-get install mysql-server mysql-client"
-  - Note: Further information on configuration of MySQL is discussed in this article if needed https://websiteforstudents.com/install-drupal-cms-ubuntu-17-04-17-10/